project-chip/connectedhomeip/src/platform/nxp/k32w/common/K32W_OTA_README.md

 ## Default processors
 The default processors for K32W0 are already implemented in:
 * `OTAFirmwareProcessor` for application/SSBL update.
+Enabled by default.
 * `OTAFactoryDataProcessor` for factory data update.
+Disabled by default, user has to specify `chip_ota_enable_factory_data_processor=1` in the build args.

-These are enabled by default (`chip_enable_ota_default_processors=1`) and imply setting some SDK OTA-related flags to support additional features.
+Some SDK OTA-related flags are defined to support additional features:
+- `gOTAAllowCustomStartAddress=1`
+- `gOTAUseCustomOtaEntry=1`
+- `gOTACustomOtaEntryMemory=1`

 ## Implementing custom processors
 A custom processor should implement the abstract interface defined in `OTATlvProcessor.h`.
 Below is a compact version: